Zettlr/zettlr-docs/docs/en/core/file-manager.md

-# The File List
+# The File Manager

-Next on is the file list.
-The file list is something very special because it bears powerful features that ease your work with a lot of files and directories.
-So let's have a look!
+Next on is the file manager.
+The file manager is basically a built-in Explorer (or Finder, if you are on a Mac) tuned to the needs of Zettlr.
+It is one of the core components of the app.

 ## General

+In the preferences, you can choose the file manager mode:

-In the extended sidebar mode, both the tree view and the file list are visible.
-Using the thin sidebar mode, you can always show or hide the list by pressing `Cmd/Ctrl+!`.
+* Extended: In the extended mode, both the file _tree_ and the file _list_ will be visible.
+The file tree does not show individual files (except standalone files).
+* Combined: In the combined mode, you will only see the file tree which also includes all files.
+* Thin: In the thin mode, you have access to both the file tree and the file list, but only one will be shown at a time.

+The thin mode allows several ways to switch between your file tree and the file list.
+If you currently see the file tree, but want to see the file list, simply click any directory.
+Zettlr will then switch to the file list, showing you all files within that directory.
+If you currently see the file list, simply move your mouse over the top area of the file list.
+An arrow will appear that you can click to move back to the file tree.

+If you have a trackpad or a mouse that supports horizontal scrolling, you can also make use of horizontal scrolling to switch back and forth, which in many cases is much faster than clicking somewhere.

-> **Note**: Please consult the [settings manual](../reference/settings.md) for more information on the sidebar modes.
+> **Note**: Please consult the [settings manual](../reference/settings.md) for more information on the file manager modes.

+## The File List

 The file list shows you all directories and files inside the directory that is currently selected in the tree view, but not like a normal file browser: **the file list treats all subdirectories as equals, and shows you all of them one after another!** Therefore you don't need to traverse further into the directory tree to reach buried directories.